What is a trauma registry?

 Louisiana’s statewide trauma registry was authorized by the Louisiana Legislature in 2010.
 The legislation charges the LERN Board to “establish and maintain a statewide trauma registry to collect and analyze data on the incidence, severity, and causes of trauma, including traumatic brain injury.
 The registry shall be used to improve the availability and delivery of prehospital or out-of-hospital care and hospital trauma care services.”

 LERN has acquired information technology necessary to support a statewide trauma registry.
 The technology vendor is ImageTrend and the registry technologies acquired by LERN are EMS State Bridge and Patient Registry.
 Click on the product names to learn more about the capabilities of these registry products.

 LERN is currenlty working to implement a Statewide Trauma Registry.
 Below are links to the data dictionaries that outline reporting requirements for the hospital patient registry as well as the EMS patient registry.

-LERN has compiled the 2012 and 2013 data from four facilities participating in the LERN State Trauma Registry to assemble State Trauma Registry Reports.
+LERN has compiled the 2012, 2013 and 2014 data from facilities participating in the LERN State Trauma Registry to assemble State Trauma Registry Reports.
 These reports include standard dataset information estabilished by the National Trauma Data Bank (NTDB).